Miawwh/movie-finder/README.md

 ## 📬 Feedback or Questions?

-Feel free to open an issue or start a discussion on this repo.
+Feel free to open an issue or start a discussion on this repo

----

-Let me know if you’d like this markdown versi lengkapnya dijadikan file juga.